Group of kids sitting together. Photo by Brett Gundlock

 Reintegration Services for Returning Children

-KIND’s Child Migrant Return and Reintegration Project (CMRRP) helps unaccompanied children from Guatemala and Honduras who decide to return to their home countries reintegrate into their families and communities.
-Returning children face many challenges including settling back into their families, re-enrolling in school, overcoming trauma they may have experienced during migration, and making a plan for a safer or brighter future.
-Through the CMRRP returning children receive the case management support, psychosocial, educational, and other critical services they need to safely reintegrate.
+Returning children face many challenges including settling back into their families; re-enrolling in school; healing from trauma they may have experienced before, during, or after migration; and obtaining the resources to plan for a safer, brighter future.
+Through our program, returning children receive case management support, psychosocial, educational, and other critical services they- and their families- need to safely reintegrate.
+KIND’s reintegration services are gender-sensitive, trauma-informed, and culturally and linguistically responsive.

-To refer a child to KIND’s Child Migrant Return and Reintegration Project, please make sure the child meets the referral criteria.
+To refer a child to KIND’s Program, please make sure the child meets the referral criteria.
 You can review the project with the child and obtain authorization to share their information with KIND.

-If you have questions, please contact:
+If you have questions, please e-mail:

 REFER A CHILD NOW